 Let’s start with the essentials.
 Of course, we are all aware that Google Drive requires a stable network connection (preferably Wi-Fi) in order to upload or download files from/to local storage on your Android.

 So, make sure that your phone has a connection to a stable wireless network before anything else.
-If you are experiencing larger issues with the network (which can be seen in the behavior of other apps), learn the ways on how to fix it, here.
+If you are experiencing larger issues with the network (which can be seen in the behavior of other apps), learn the ways how to fix them.

 Also, if your data package allows you that and you use mobile data to upload files to Google Drive, make sure that Google Drive has access to Mobile Data.
 And that the Data Saver isn’t blocking further usage.
 Usually, you’ll get notified by the Waiting for Wi-Fi prompt.
 From there, you can choose to use Data.

 However, beforehand, check if the Drive is allowed to use mobile data by following these steps: